How to Install Fedora?

 And the developer-centric distribution provides only limited libraries by default.
 The other libraries need to be installed.
 The distribution and the number of packages available make Ubuntu a better choice.

 Wayland and XORG in Linux are display servers that form integral parts of the display in the monitor.
 They are used to communicate between graphic instances and remote terminals.
 Wayland coming with Gnome causes hiccups during seizure time resulting in displaying only a black screen.
 This is overcome by disabling Wayland so that XORG takes over and provides an easy fix for the display issues.

-This has been a guide on Install Fedora.
-Here we have discussed the basic meaning, features and different Steps to install Fedora.
+This has been a guide to Install Fedora.
+Here we have discussed the basic meaning, features, and different steps to install Fedora.
 You may also look at the following articles to learn more –